 A statement that all data available to characterise PML risk are from the IV route of administration.
 Considering the similar PD profiles, the same PML risk and relevant risk factors are assumed for different routes of administration.

-A reminder on the need to discuss the benefit/risk profile of Tysabri treatment with the patient, and the requirement to provide the patient information pack.
+A reminder on the need to discuss the benefit-risk profile of Tysabri treatment with the patient, and the requirement to provide the patient information pack.

 Reminder that it is the responsibility of the treating specialised physician to determine the patient’s suitability for Tysabri SC administration OCS at regular intervals, and to ensure appropriate monitoring for PML (including risk factors and MRI screening).